Last week I found out I’ve been shortlisted as “PR Personality of the Year” at an upcoming awards event.

 Now to me, any awards programme where a public vote is the end decider holds a certain kind of value.
 And not a very good one.

-Even though I was shit, it didn’t matter, because I was popular…
+And even though I was shit, it didn’t matter, because I was popular…

 It doesn’t make sense.
 Luckily I’m not awful, but that defeats the point.